vkoukoutis/joyspot-api/README.md

 # yummy - api

-The best food website for ordering & finding food recipes in town.
+The best food website for ordering & finding recipes in town.

 ## Getting Started